-You can decide if you want it scary or simply a-maze-ing; there’s a 10-acre labyrinth without the haunted factor and a separate one that’s creepy to the max.
-Rev up your chill factor with indoor Halloween movies, then arm yourself with 12-hour glowstick (to keep), and test your luck in the haunted maze.
+You can decide if you want it scary or simply a-maze-ing.
+Start with a hayride and then enjoy "getting lost" in their large maze on a crisp, sunny fall afternoon.
+Rev up your chill factor when you arm yourself with a 12-hour glowstick (to keep), and test your luck in the Night Maze.
 Corn cops are available, should you get lost…BAAAHAAHAAHAA!
 Outside of the maze, it’s fall fun at its best, with duck races, corn cannon, water balloon sling shot, an 80-foot tube slide and hayrides.

-Schusters is a child’s paradise: with potbellied piglets, pygmy goats and cuddly bunnies, you might have to pull the little ones away to do the maze.
-But older kids will love the challenges of lost and found games throughout the labyrinth, and the Haunted Forest, too.
-The 2012 maze theme reflects the farm's charity partner for the season, The Ronald McDonald House Charities of Madison.
+Schusters is a child’s paradise.
+With potbellied piglets, pygmy goats and cuddly bunnies, you might have to pull the little ones away to do the maze.
+But older kids will love the Haunted Forest.
 Don’t forget to pick up some goodies from Sarah’s Sweet Shoppe and Bakery on your way home.

 It’s certainly not Mapquest: You get a map, but most of it’s missing.
-With 15 acres of twisty-turny paths through mile-high stalks of corn, there’s nothing to do but take a huge bite out of your caramel apple and work with your team to find the secret locations that will gain you prizes along the way through this gigantic maze—the largest in Wisconsin.
-The 2012 technology themed maze is a multi layered cyborg tribute to Leonardo da Vinci complete with complex gears.
+With 15 acres of twisty-turny paths through mile-high stalks of corn, there’s nothing to do but take a huge bite out of your caramel apple and work with your team to find the secret locations that will gain you prizes along the way through this gigantic maze—one of the largest in Wisconsin.
 Meanwhile, draft horses pull patrons through the fields to the pumpkin patch, kids catapult pumpkins over the pond and play in the corncrib funhouse, and small fry collect eggs from stuffed chickens and nuzzle the bunnies.

 It’s 10 acres of very scary fun.
 You can try to use your cell phone to receive text clues and win prizes, but after dark, well, let’s just say Happy Hunting!
 The Govins claim no one’s been permanently lost in the maze, but you’ll just have to see for yourself.
-The 2012 theme is "Walk To End Alzheimer's" with half of maze admissions going to the Alzheimer's Association.
 There’s also plenty for smaller kids to do: duck races, pony hops, a corn box and more.

 Think picturesque, historic round barn, a pumpkin patch and a campfire…now picture ghouls gathering behind the cornstalks.
-The 2012 corn maze is called "Remembering Titanic....100 years!"
 For the faint of heart—and the little ones—there’s another, not-so-scary, trick-or-treat maze, where the ghouls hand out candy.
 Other farm activities include hay rides, cheese tours and scarecrow-making.